 Define vision and strategy

-IT security leaders should have clear guidance while defining zero trust strategy based on its fundamental principle – ‘never trust – always verify’.
-Zero trust is not defined as a security perimeter or to differentiate traffic between ‘trusted network’ and ‘untrusted network’.
-Zero trust strategy should be bound to applications centric and user-centric and not infrastructure-centric.
-With Zero trust adoption – all the traffic sessions must authenticate and require authorization.
+IT security leaders need to have clear guidance while defining zero trust strategy based on its fundamental principle – ‘never trust – always verify’.
+Zero Trust is not defined as or limited to being a technology, but more as a security concept.
+A Zero Trust Model goes beyond conceptions of a traditional perimeter, and uses software defined perimeters.
+Zero Trust Networks do not automatically draw a line of distinction between trusted and untrusted networks.
+Instead of relying on a network centric, perimeter based approach, they rely on an application and user centric approach.
+With a ‘default deny’ model, all the traffic sessions mandatorily require authentication and authorization.
 A combination of ways to implement ‘Zero trust’ includes micro-segmentation, software defined perimeter, identity aware proxy, and zero trust network access.

-IT security leaders should find answers to the below questions while defining vision and strategy.
+IT security leaders should find answers to the below questions while defining vision and strategy of their security infrastructure.

-Do the communications are secure regardless of network location?
+- Are the communications secure, regardless of network location?

 Design ‘Zero Trust’ use cases

-Organizations based on business requirements – need to define critical use-cases that require the adoption of ‘Zero Trust’ concepts to reduce the business risk, enhance productivity, and adhere to regulatory compliance.
-Increased adoption of ‘Work from home’ during COVID pandemic situation has made IT security leaders to find ways to secure access to corporate resources.
-Traditional VPN solutions are ineffective in today’s modern workplace strategies.
+Based on business requirements, organisations need to define critical use-cases that require the adoption of ‘Zero Trust’ concepts to reduce the business risk, enhance productivity, and adhere to regulatory compliance.
+With the increasing mobility and adoption of business transformation processes, Zero Trust has found multiple use cases.
+The increased adoption of ‘Work from home’ during the pandemic situation has given rise to the conundrum of secure remote access, forcing IT security leaders to find ways to provide safe access to corporate resources, to employees situated anywhere in the world.

-Most organizations are implementing ‘Zero trust network access’ solutions for secure access to the resources from anywhere and with any devices – as their workforce varies between employees, contractors, partners, 3rd party users and they use more than one end-user computing systems to access resources.
-It could be a company provided laptop or personal computing devices (BYOD) or smartphones.
+Most organizations are implementing ‘Zero Trust Network Access’ solutions for secure access to the resources from anywhere and with any devices – as their workforce is diverse, ranging from employees, contractors, partners, to 3rd party users.
+Many of these employees use more than one end-user computing systems to access resources making it necessary for a security model that covers managed and unmanaged devices, and doesn’t distinguish between trusted and untrusted users by default.

-Organizations should prefer ‘Zero Trust’ security solutions and technologies that are purpose built on cloud that avoids complex administration and maintenance of platform components.
+Organizations should prefer ‘Zero Trust’ security solutions and technologies that have been built on the cloud, and that avoid complex administration and maintenance of platform components.
+This inevitably means a shift from legacy based solutions like business VPNs, that most businesses have been stuck with since the last 2 decades.

 Integrate security technologies